Lywx/Lywxism/_posts/2016-04-16-planning-to-enter-video-game-industry.md

 A few days ago, I received message from Game Department of [NetEase](http://game.163.com/), which told me my resume was passing through.
-Since I'd been working on game-related projects for some time (spanning 3 years now), it is the first time I get the formal external confirmation of my skills and experience for game programming.
+Since I'd been working on game-related projects for some time (spanning 3 years now).
+It is the first time I get the formal external confirmation of my skills and experience for game programming.

 I think it is happening.